 At the end of February/beginning of March, I attended a week-long Qigong retreat in a magical place in Costa Rica called La Montaña Azul (The Blue Mountain).
-I learned from Grandmaster Wong Kiew Kit, who is my Sigung (the teacher of my teacher).
+I learned from Grandmaster Wong Kiew Kit.
 I was initially kicking myself for not writing this review sooner, but I'm glad I waited because it has given me time to fully realize all of the benefits I gained from the experience.
 Words (even pretty photos) don't do the experience justice, but I'll give it my best shot.

 The Blue Mountain

 The Blue Mountain is just breathtakingly gorgeous.
 It's quite a journey to get there, but it is well worth it.
 It's about a 4 hour drive southeast from the San Jose airport.
 I think it's fair to describe the journey to get there as harrowing.
 Think: narrow winding mountain roads, intermittent thick fog (more like clouds, really), only a handful of guard rails here and there, and vehicles passing each other using a system of honks and flashing headlights that is impossible to decipher if you aren't a local.
 The last hour or so is on bumpy unpaved roads, so when you finally arrive and get out of the bus it feels like you're still moving, kinda like when you first set foot on land after being on a boat.